Become a ranger for a day and explore the Copeland Tops

 On our 4km tour, you'll learn about the plants and animals that live here and how they survive in this magical park.

-Cost: Child $15 per person.
+Cost: Child $15 per person (5 to 16 years).
 Accompanying adults free.
 All children must be accompanied by an adult.
 Maximum 1 adult per paid child.

 What to bring: It's going to be a busy morning, so remember to wear a hat, sunscreen and enclosed shoes, and bring along some insect repellent, drinking water and snacks.
 The weather in this area can be extreme and unpredictable, so please ensure you're well-prepared for your visit.